VanWeapon/glide-undocumented/README.md

 ```

 where `arity` is the number of arguments this method can possibly take.
 Not all of them may be mandatory or even used ever.

+For new classes, add a file called GlideRecord.js (match the class name) and add documentation in the form of JSDoc comments.

 # How to use